dbuschhue/workshop_gdcp_2019/README.md

 ##
 Currently this repository fits a topic model (Latent Dirichlet Allocation) on a training set of conference abstracts from a German chemistry and physics education conference.
 We use the package `topicmodels`.

+Description of files

+* workshop_gdcp_2019.Rproj: Project for RStudio users (open this one first and install the packages via the use of the packrat.lock-file.

 The repository contains two R-files, which can be run in the following order:

 * 01_webscraping.R